 - BIR is only valid in EASA member states.
-That means you can not fly IFR in the US with your BIR.
+That means you can not fly IFR in the US or in the UK with your BIR.

 - The theoretical knowledge learning objectives for CB-IR and BIR are pretty much the same.
 The Learning Objectives can be found on the EASA website.
 Anyway, The CB-IR-series will cover them both.
 The examination process is however quite different.

 - The BIR will give you a higher “minima”.
 1500 meters of visibility and +200 ft on your decision height/altitude (DH/DA) and at least a cloud base of 600 ft on both your departure and destination airports.
 Alternate airport requirements are not yet known.